Blinken Highlights Need for Direct Engagement in US, China Talks

 In May, U.S. Director of National Intelligence Avril Haines told senators that a Chinese invasion of Taiwan could halt the world's largest advanced semiconductor production, wiping out up to $1 trillion per year.

-“I will say this number is way too small” because it only costs about 6% of China's gross domestic product, said Chen-Yu Li who is the chief economist of Taishin Financial Holdings in Taiwan.
+"I will say this number is way too small," because it only costs about 6% of China's gross domestic product, said Chen-Yu Li, chief economist of Taishin Financial Holdings in Taiwan.

-Li said a military conflict in the Taiwan Strait will affect other Asian economies such as Japan and South Korea, whose GDP totals at least 5 trillion.
-He also cited the market value of tech giants such as Apple, Nvidia, AMD which Li estimates is at least $3 trillion.
+Li said a military conflict in the Taiwan Strait will affect other Asian economies such as Japan and South Korea, whose GDP totals at least $5 trillion.
+He also cited the market value of tech giants such as Apple, Nvidia and AMD, which Li estimates is at least $3 trillion.

-“If Taiwan is under attack, the stock market in the U.S. may vanish $3 trillion,” Li said during a May 12 event hosted by the Washington-based Center for Strategic and International Studies (CSIS).
+"If Taiwan is under attack, the stock market in the U.S. may vanish $3 trillion," Li said during a May 12 event hosted by the Washington-based Center for Strategic and International Studies.

-“If I am Xi Jinping, I'll be very happy to attack Taiwan.
-It's just 6%.”
+"If I am Xi Jinping, I'll be very happy to attack Taiwan.
+It's just 6%," Li said.